nextcloud/bookmarks/README.md

 > Bookmarks app for Nextcloud

 This app provides you with a web interface for collecting and organizing bookmarks to the sites on the web that are precious to you.
-You can browse and filter your bookmarks via the tags you give them and by using the built-in search feature.
-Furthermore, in order to be able to access your bookmarks anywhere, it also allows you to synchronize third-party clients via a built-in REST API.
+You can browse and filter your bookmarks via tags and folders and by using the built-in search feature.
+Furthermore, in order to access your bookmarks anywhere, it also allows you to synchronize third-party clients via a built-in REST API -- in your browsers and on your phone.

 ## Install

-This app requires at leasts php v7.1 as well as the following php extensions to be installed:
+### Requirements

+- php v7.1+

+PHP extensions:

 - gmp: \*
 - intl: \*